chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---

+Day 39:
+1. Yesterday I finished lesson 3 fron the Okta course on Udemy.
+2. Today I finished lesson on the Okta course.
+Posted my updates to My GitHub repo.
+3. Still no help on finding correct docker image type for golang alpine app that will work on an RPi arm.

 Day 38:
 1. Yesterday I met with @Barry.Pratt for our Study Buddy meetup.
 I finished lesson in Users for the Okta course on Udemy.
 2. Today I continue on the Okta course.
 Posted my updates to My GitHub repo.